 Faber Castell Green Dust-Free Eraser (‘dust-free’ means that crumbs clump together) (phthalate free)

-Faber Castell Dust-Free Eraser, Black (black and coloured erasers do not leave any colour from the eraser on the paper, they are dark so that they look less grubby when they are dirty.)
+Faber Castell Dust-Free Eraser, Black.
+Black and coloured erasers do not leave any colour from the eraser on the paper.
+They are dark so that when erasing on dark paper a white ghosting effect is not left as can happern with white erasers.
+They also look less grubby when they are dirty.

 Faber Castell PVC Free Eraser, White with Red Sleeve (phthalate free)